Ukraine's capital under fire; NATO nation leaders to visit

 Shockwaves from an explosion also damaged the entry to a downtown subway station that has been used as a bomb shelter.
 City authorities tweeted an image of the blown-out facade, saying trains would no longer stop at the station.

-The leaders of Poland, the Czech Republic and Slovakia are traveling to Ukraine’s capital Tuesday on a European Union mission to show support for the country as Russia’s forces move closer to Kyiv.
+As Russia stepped up its assault of Kyiv, the leaders of Poland, the Czech Republic and Slovenia planned to travel to Ukraine’s capital Tuesday on a European Union mission to show support for the country

 “The aim of the visit is to express the European Union’s unequivocal support for Ukraine and its freedom and independence,” Czech Prime Minister Petr Fiala said in a tweet.

-Note: This version has been corrected to show the leader of Slovenia, not Slovakia, is part of the EU delegation.